 By the end of the cruise, we feel like old friends with many of the guests.
 Someone organizes an email exchange list.
 A few lucky people stay on for the reverse itinerary, which explores different uninhabited coves and inlets.

-And one couple books a trip on the more expensive, luxury version of UnCruise Adventures in Hawaii – a clear vote in favour of adventure cruising like this.
+And one couple books a trip on a more expensive, luxury version of UnCruise Adventures in Hawaii – a clear vote in favor of adventure cruising like this.

 See our UnCruise Hawaii post!
 Discover Hidden Hawaii on This UnCruise Hawaii Adventure

 UnCruise Adventures has nine vessels; six operate Alaska itineraries.